As the saying goes, "dress for the slide, not for the ride."

 Having explored a full range of armored glove materials, keep in mind that many riders simply prefer leather gloves, or a strong abrasion resistant textile, like nylon.

-For extra protection, look for features like a double layer of leather on the palm, the addition an EVA skid pad on the palm, or Kevlar stitching for extra strength.
+For extra protection, look for features like a double layer of leather on the palm, the addition an EVA skid pad on the palm, or Kevlar or other aramid fiber stitching for extra strength.

 What level of protection is right for you?